Nonstabilizerness dynamics in many-body localized systems

 In this work, we address this question by investigating the dynamics of nonstabilizerness in strongly disordered spin chains that exhibit MBL.
-Leveraging the $\ell$-bits, we develop a theoretical framework that describes how magic evolves under MBL dynamics.
-Specifically, we analyze the stabilizer Rényi entropy (SRE)~\cite{Leone2022stabilizer} as a measure of magic, characterizing its growth in both non-interacting and interacting disorder localized systems.
+Leveraging the $\ell$-bits, we develop a theoretical framework that describes how nonstabilizerness evolves under MBL dynamics.
+Specifically, we analyze the stabilizer Rényi entropy (SRE)~\cite{Leone2022stabilizer} as a measure of nonstabilizerness, characterizing its growth in both non-interacting and interacting disorder localized systems.
 In non-interacting localized systems, the SRE remains limited, while in MBL systems, the slow spin dephasing leads to a power-law growth of nonstabilizerness before its eventual saturation.
 To corroborate our theoretical predictions, we perform numerical simulations on a microscopic MBL model, the disordered transverse-field Ising model (TFIM).
-We track the evolution of magic across different disorder strengths, initial states, and system sizes, showing remarkable agreement with the $\ell$-bits-based predictions.
-Additionally, we demonstrate that nonstabilizerness enables a clear distinction between MBL and ergodic regimes.
+We track the evolution of nonstabilizerness across different disorder strengths, initial states, and system sizes, showing remarkable agreement with the $\ell$-bits-based predictions.
+Additionally, we uncover a universal relationship between the stabilizer Rényi entropy and entanglement entropy, highlighting that their dynamics collapse onto a single curve in the MBL regime, independent of disorder strength and system size.

 \paragraph*{Quantifying nonstabilizerness.}